 Trek splendid Andean valleys with some of the most famous mountains and lakes of the Cordillera Blanca

-This moderate and popular trek takes in some of the better known peaks and lakes around Santa Cruz, Huaripampa, and the Llanganuco Sector of the northern Cordillera Blanca where we also pass through some traditional Andean villages.
+This moderate and popular classic santa cruz trek takes in some of the better known peaks and lakes around Santa Cruz, Huaripampa, and the Llanganuco Sector of the northern Cordillera Blanca where we also pass through some traditional Andean villages.
 Our journey begins from Cashapampa which simultaneously provides more gradual acclimatisation in addition to your prior acclimatisation treks.
 There is never a dull moment in the second and third days which will provide all highlights of Arhuey Valley and Punta Union Pass surrounded by magnificent and grand scenery all the time.

 US$ 0-.00 /person

 *Although this is one of the classic and very popular treks in the Cordillera Blanca, this trek described here is the Akilpo private serviced trek for small groups.